RadioShaq/Udacious-Landing/README.md

 *CSS*: For styling and responsive layout.

-*J*avaScript*: For dynamic navigation, active state management, and smooth scrolling.
+*JavaScript*: For dynamic navigation, active state management, and smooth scrolling.

 ### *Contributions*